 While premium gas has less supplement, you still need the same amount of gasoline to perform any activity involving your mower.
 What this means basically is that by utilizing better gasoline, you aren’t getting improving “mileage”.
 Because you have to utilize the same amount of gas, you may end up paying much more in the long run.

 Supplement Can Damage

 Some supplements are known for destroying the internals of engines, including the rings & bearing.
-Premium gas can often contain chemical reaction in the supplement, so you maybe want to wary of this if you’d like to keep your lawnmower for long-lasting ownership.
+Premium gas can often contain chemical reactions in the supplement, so you maybe want to be wary of this if you’d like to keep your lawnmower for long-lasting ownership.

 That being said, there are little good reasons why you may want to utilize premium gasoline as well:

 Tiny-sized engines seem to process high-quality gasoline much better, providing them an obvious performance side.